 MD, University of Texas School of Medicine San Antonio, San Antonio, Texas, 2010

 Caesar A. Ricci III is a native of Dallas, Texas.
 He graduated from the UTHSCSA School of Medicine in May 2010.
 Before starting medical school, he worked as a Spanish interpreter at Children's Medical Center of Dallas.
 He obtained a B.S in 2001 and MPH in 2003, both from Texas A&M University.
 In addition to his interests in surgery, he has been involved in global health programs that have recently led him to travel to Haiti, the Dominican Republic, and Chad, where he worked with Sudanese refugees escaping the violence in Darfur.

-MD, Boston University School of Medicine, Boston, Mass., 2010
+MD, St. Matthew's University School of Medicine, Grand Cayman Island, 2011

 Plastic & Reconstructive Surgery Residency Program: